 2009-2010 Junior Economist, Economic Research and Financial Stability Department, CNB

-I have reviewed more than 80 manuscripts for journals including the Journal of International Economics, Journal of Clinical Epidemiology, and International Journal of Forecasting (my reviewer profile).
+I have reviewed more than 80 manuscripts for journals including Nature, Journal of International Economics, and Journal of Clinical Epidemiology (my reviewer profile).
 I also regularly review working papers, dissertations, and grant applications for various institutions including the ECB.

 Data and codes for meta-analysis